Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190607: The "variable_X" parameters of gcode_macro (along with the
+VALUE parameter of SET_GCODE_VARIABLE) are now parsed as Python literals.
+If a value needs to be assigned a string then wrap the value in quotes so that it is evaluated as a string.

 20190606: The "samples", "samples_result", and "sample_retract_dist"
 config options have been moved to the "probe" config section.
 These options are no longer supported in the "delta_calibrate", "bed_tilt",